tuanphuc/jekyll-now/_posts/2017-11-18-standalone-tensorflow-cpp.md

 # Then commit
 docker commit <container-id> <image-name:tag>
 ```

-To sum up, by following instructions, you can create an evironment with:
-  -  Ubuntu 17.10
-  -  gcc 7.2.0
-  -  tensorflow 1.4.0
-  -  Python 2 or 3
-  -  cmake 3.9.6
-  -  Eigen 3.3.4
-  -  Protobuf (tag v3.4.0)
-  -  bazel

-Then all the header files are copied in a folder names standalone that is ready to compile C++ tensorflow codes.

 I hope that this blog helps.
 If you have any question, feel free to contact me to: [phan at tuanphuc dot com](mailto:phan@tuanphuc.com).